AlexandreLaverre/GOntact/README.md

 GOntact also needs a set of gene annotations as an input.
 Annotations were downloaded from the Ensembl database (release
 102) and are
 provided in the subfolder `data/ensembl_annotations`.
-They correspond to the
+Ensembl annotations were retrieved using the [BioMart tool](https://www.ensembl.org/biomart/martview/) on the Ensembl website.
+For each species, the gene annotation file contains the following tab-separated columns:

+- Gene stable id
+- Gene type
+- Gene name
+- Transcript stable ID
+- Transcript type
+- APPRIS annotation
+- Chromosome/scaffold name
+- Strand
+- Transcription start site (TSS)
+- Transcript length (including UTRs and CDS)

-<>This subfolder also contains files with chromosome size information,
-which are needed to run GOntact in "GREAT" mode.
+This subfolder also contains files with chromosome size information, which are needed to run GOntact in "GREAT" mode.